angular-experts-io/modern-angular-workshop/exercise-form-state/README.md

 # Discussion

-* The form array controls in the template use `track control.value`, chaning numeric value of one of them and hitting reset leads to an issue, why? and how can we solve it?
+* The form array controls in the template use `track control.value`, changing numeric value of one of them and hitting reset leads to an issue, why? and how can we solve it?
+* Why our guard is not really a guard, just a custom logic, and we're using inline functional guard in the route config instead?

 ## How to use exercises